adkelley/javascript-to-purescript/README.md

 I'll add additional links as I write the tutorials.
 But If you would like to look ahead, then the majority of the code samples from Brian's [videos](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) are available on [Github](https://github.com/adkelley/javascript-to-purescript).
 But I may amend them as I write the accompanying tutorial markdown.

-*Edited on May 8, 2020, to support the Spago package manager and introduce the latest PureScript resources*
+*Edited on August 14, 2021, bumping to Spago 0.20.
+3 and PureScript 0.14.3, and removing references to bower*